cruxlang/crux/design/ffi.md

 There are also enums that should be represented in JS as string constants.

+Thus, we will need a mechanism for specifying the JavaScript representation of cases in sum types.

+data jsffi Bool {
+    True = true,
+    False = false,
+}

+data jsffi ReadyState {
+    UNSENT = 0,
+    OPENED = 1,
+    HEADERS_RECEIVED = 2,
+    LOADING = 3,
+    DONE = 4,
+}

 Many types will have direct, obvious representations in JavaScript: Int, Double, functions.
-Tuples can be represented as arrays.
+Tuples are represented as arrays.

 ## Option Types